4046 views

 In fact, the mysterious Spaniard has a really ambiguous history based on the struggle of french and spanish spheres of interests on the territory of Italy.
 The titular church Trinita dei Monti, that towers on the Pincian Hill was constructed with the help of Louis 12 in the 16th century.
 It immediately became a stronghold for the french nationals who lived far away from their homeland.
 At the same time the Spanish Square at the foot of the Pincian Hill also played an extremly significant role for the Spaniards, while the spanish embassy was located there.

-Despite being married to Maria Theresa of Austria and close kinship with the Spanish monarchs, Louis 14 had strained relations with neighboring countries.
+Despite being married to Maria Theresa of Austria and having close kinship with the Spanish monarchs, Louis 14 had strained relations with neighboring countries.
 Ultimately, French political leader Etien Geffie decided to alleviate the tension and fix the situation.
 In order to do so, he proposed constructing the stairway that would connect Trinita dei Monti church and Spanish Square.

 It cost Geffie about twenty thousand scudi to bring to life such a symbolic idea in Rome.